bobobo-prog/frappeTest/README.md

-Flask Application for Inventory Management
+Flask Application for Inventory Management , kind of incomplete :(
-Not complete :(